 4.6.2.
-Pre-Class Quizzes (RQs)
+Brightspace Pre-Class Quizzes (RQs)

-In addition to the weekly online assignments through Brightspace, there will be a pre-class quiz due before each lecture.
-The quiz will consist of several multiple-choice questions with a 45-minute time limit
+In addition to the weekly online assignments through Brightspace, there will be a pre-class reading quiz (RQ) due before each lecture.
+The quiz will consist of 5-10 multiple choice questions with a 45-60-minute time limit.

-There will only be one attempt at these quizzes and all quizzes will count toward the final PCQ grade.
-The questions will be conceptually based and so in general no calculations will be needed to complete any individual question.
-The PCQ will generally opene 2-3 days prior to the deadline, so be diligent when checking Brightspace.
+There will only be one attempt at these quizzes and all quizzes will count toward the final grade.
+The questions will be conceptually based.
+Students must read the relevant chapter and take the RQ prior to the lecture covering the said chapter.

 4.6.3.
-Final Examination
+Mid Term and Final Examination

-Final examination will be an online exam.
+There will be a midterm in person exam worth 10% of the course.
+The time and place for the midterm will be announced in due time.
+Final examination will in person exam worth 25% of the course.
 It will be scheduled during the regular examination period, at the end of the term.
 The final exam will be a cumulative covering all sections and chapters studied during the lectures.
+Students must write the final exam to pass the course.